hetida/hetida-designer/README.md

 * The fact that execution of each workflow revision is immediately available through a web service endpoint – there is **no extra deployment step necessary**.

-  * ~~Note that a Kafka consumer for the same pupose is also built into the backend and can be activated and configured via environment variables of the designer backend (see [documentation](./docs/workflow_execution/wf_execution_via_kafka.md))~~ The Kafka consumer is currently not available, following the Python rewrite of the backend for version 0.7.
-It will be reincluded in a later release!
+  * Note that a Kafka consumer for the same pupose is also built into the backend and can be activated and configured via environment variables of the designer backend (see [documentation](./docs/execution/execution_via_kafka.md))

-Read more about how to handle and write wirings and how to use the execution endpoints [here](./docs/workflow_execution/running_workflows.md)
+Read more about how to handle and write wirings and how to use the execution endpoints [here](./docs/execution/running_transformation_revisions.md)

 ## <a name="security-hints"></a>Security Hints